tari-project/bulletproofs-plus/README.md

 Tari Bulletproofs+ is an implementation of _Bulletproofs+: Shorter Proofs for Privacy-Enhanced Distributed Ledger_ [2], which was derived from the original _Bulletproofs: Short Proofs for Confidential Transactions and More_ [1].
-The former offer a 96 bytes shorter proof size than the latter.
+The former offers a 96 bytes shorter proof size than the latter.

 ## Comparative performance

-As we intend moving from Bulletproofs [1] to Bulletproofs+ [2] in our [blockchain poject](https://github.com/tari-project), the natural benchmark comparison is with Dalek's Bulletproofs [4].
+As we intend to move from Bulletproofs [1] to Bulletproofs+ [2] in our [blockchain poject](https://github.com/tari-project), the natural benchmark comparison is with Dalek's Bulletproofs [4].
-On average our proof creation and proof verification is respectively 32% and 4% slower, however, employing batch verification, immediate benefits are evident with gains ranging from 38% to 74% for batch sizes from 2 to 32 proofs.
+On average, our proof creation and proof verification are respectively 32% and 4% slower.
+However, employing batch verification, immediate benefits are evident, with gains ranging from 38% to 74% for batch sizes from 2 to 32 proofs.
-Thus, with our current implementation, we could not recreate the experimental results in [2], which claimed 16% reduction in prover time, however, our 4% increase in verification time is exactly on par with their 3%.
+Thus, with our current implementation, we could not recreate the experimental results in [2], which claimed 16% reduction in prover time.
+However, our 4% increase in verification time is exactly on par with their 3%.

 ### Aggregated 64-bit rangeproof creation